-All administrator or master passwords for school IT systems are kept secure and available to at least two members of staff.
+All administrator or master passwords for school IT systems are kept secure and available to at least two members of staff e.g. head teacher and member of technical support.

 The wireless network is protected by a secure log on which prevents unauthorized access.
-New users can only be given access by named individuals e.g. a member of technical support, Head Teacher or Business Manager.
+New users can only be given access by named individuals: SLT & Global.

 We do not allow anyone except technical staff to download and install software onto the network.
-Staff are allowed administrator rights to download software on school provided laptops.